cob3x85/missing-collectible-app/docs/privacy-policy.md

 The app stores the following information **exclusively on your device**:

-- **Funko Collection Data**: Names, series, numbers, categories, conditions, sizes, types, variants, purchase prices, current values, purchase dates, and notes about your Funko Pops
+- **Collection Data**: Names, series, numbers, categories, conditions, sizes, types, variants, purchase prices, current values, purchase dates, and notes about your collectible items
-- **Photos**: Images you take or select from your photo library to associate with your Funko Pops
+- **Photos**: Images you take or select from your photo library to associate with your items
 - **App Settings**: Your preferences and configuration within the app

 All data is stored locally using: